 10. Start Looking For Another Job

-Working in an environment where you don’t feel appreciated and valued is not suitable for you, your health, or your career; therefore, if this keeps happening, start looking for alternative employment.
+Working in an environment where you don’t feel appreciated and valued is unsuitable for you, your health, or your career; therefore, if this keeps happening, start looking for alternative employment.
 Try to find work in fields that interest you.
 Sometimes, it’s best to leverage your at-will employment status, quit, and move forward with your career.
-In others, it makes more sense to resign from your current position once you are accepted to the new one.
+In others, resigning from your current position makes more sense once you are accepted to the new one.

 Reasons Why Your Boss Makes You Feel Incompetent